mgbennet/TicTacToeSpace/readme.md

 # TicTacToeSpace

-A [game tree](https://en.wikipedia.org/wiki/Game_tree) can be a brute force method of creating game AI.
+A [game tree](https://en.wikipedia.org/wiki/Game_tree) can be a brute force method of creating a simple game's AI.
 A game tree graphs the connections between the game states that are possible to achieve through play.
 Thinking a few turns ahead in a game, like "If I move to A, then my opponent can do X, Y, or Z, but she'll probably play Y, in which case I'll play B...", is basically creating a partial game tree in your mind.
 A complete game tree starts from the initial board state and includes every achievable board state.
 And once you have a complete game tree, you can "solve" a game (determine perfect play from any position) using a [minamax](https://en.wikipedia.org/wiki/Minimax) decision algorithm.

 I was curious about the nature of tic-tac-toe's game tree, since nearly every book on AI mentions that it is trivial to solve in comparison to a real game like chess or go.
 After all, go has more possible board states in the first three moves then tic-tac-toe does in the entire tree.
 But there are some lessons to be learned by calculating game trees, especially regarding data structure efficiency.